bigchaindb/BEPs/10/README.md

 type: Informational
 status: Raw
 Editors: Alberto Granzotto <alberto@bigchaindb.com>
-Contributors: Vanshdeep Singh <vanshdeep@bigchaindb.com>
+Contributors: Vanshdeep Singh <vanshdeep@bigchaindb.com>, Lev Berman <ldmberman@gmail.com>
 ```

 # A Strangler Application Approach to Rewriting Some Code in Go

 ## Abstract
 This document describes an experimental architecture for BigchainDB Server, illustrated in the diagram below.
-It replaces a small amount of Python code with Go code, allowing the BigchainDB team to experiment with Golang with low risk while achieving several other goals, including easier migration to new versions of Tendermint and higher performance.
+It replaces a small amount of Python code with Go code, allowing the BigchainDB team to experiment with Golang with low risk and at the same time make the step forward the long-term goals of the increased transaction rate and better platform reliability.

 ## Motivation
 BigchainDB 2.0 Alpha 1 has been developed using BigchainDB 1.3 as a starting point.
 Design decisions that were correct for the first generation of BigchainDB, are now challenged by the integration of a new consensus algorithm (managed by Tendermint).
 Specifically, the Tendermint state machine runs in a separate process, and communicates with BigchainDB using multiple channels.

 BigchainDB 2.0 Alpha 1 is now the composition of three different system (MongoDB, Tendermint, and BigchainDB itself).

-This setup generates different problems: a) managing multiple services together adds overhead and complicates deployment; b) the current design makes some calls going from BigchainDB to Tendermint to BigchainDB again, penalizing performance; c) there is data duplication between LevelDB and MongoDB; d) we need to maintain [`py-abci`][pyabci], while the official implementation of the [ABCI][abci] interface is in Golang; e) the logic to validate transactions is spread across multiple files and it's difficult to manage, and a heavy refactoring is needed; f) the configuration is spread across BigchainDB and Tendermint.
+This setup generates different problems:

+1. managing 3 services together adds operational overhead and complicates distribution;

+    Blockchain clients are commonly independent binaries.
+This is true for Bitcoin, Ethereum, and Monero.

+2. the current design raises certain performance concerns;

+    The TCP communications between BigchainDB and Tendermint, the transaction validation implemented in Python, and Crypto-Conditions implemented in Python might significantly contribute to the performance degradation.
+The detailed benchmarks SHOULD follow.

+3. there is data duplication between LevelDB and MongoDB;

+    Currently, the only way to replace the database backend in Tendermint is to implement a Tendermint-based service in Go, with the database interface implemented according to the needs.

+4. we need to maintain [`py-abci`][pyabci], which is not an official implementation;

+5. the configuration is spread across BigchainDB and Tendermint.

+    A way to overcome the issue is to implement a Tendermint-based service in Go, with the overwritten config loading/parsing mechanisms.

+The BEP does not aim to solve all of the problems described above but suggests a reasonable small experimental first step towards the new design.

+## Problem breakdown

+* The BEP suggests to replace the remote ABCI proxy app with the HTTP server that serves `POST /api/v1/validate`.
+* The BEP suggests to produce a custom binary based on Tendermint where
+  * the Golang ABCI interface implementation either directly executes ABCI commands or proxies them to the HTTP server;
+  * the HTTP server proxies `POST /api/v1/transactions` to the corresponding endpoint in BigchainDB Server.

 ## Overview
-In this BEP, we evaluate a rewrite of some parts of BigchainDB in another language, specifically Golang.
-The benefits are multiple: Golang it is a fairly simple language, easy to learn and read; it is shown to be efficient and faster than Python and can compile to a binary file; it is used in several big projects, and it's the language of choice for major blockchain projects: this simplifies code reuse if we need it in the future, and allows us a tighter integration with Tendermint.
+In this BEP, we evaluate a rewrite of some parts of BigchainDB in Golang.

+The main reasons to choose Go are defined by the following long-term goals:

+  - the most efficient ABCI communications, offered by an in-process ABCI proxy app written in Golang;
+  - using a single storage;
+  - straightforward compilation of BigchainDB and Tendermint into a single binary.

+Also, Go is generally faster than Python.

+Moreover, Go seems to be more common among the blockchain projects.
+If it is the case, finding tools to solve problems is going to be easier with the Golang codebase.

 Rewriting a system to another language is a risky and possibly endless process.
 To minimize the risk, an incremental approach is proposed.
 The approach is incremental in the following sense:
 - It is divided into different subsequent steps.